danielj0nes/priisvergliich/README.md

 Some of the features will include but are not limited to:

-* Price comparison - query and find out which Swiss supermarkets sell the item/s you're looking for the cheapest price
+* Product comparison - query and find out which Swiss supermarkets sell the item/s you're looking for the cheapest price
 * Optimal shopping algorithm - based on an input of items, find out which shop you should go to in order to save the most money
 * Rating system - allows the user to rate particular products (star system + comments)
 * Receipt scanning - Automatically add items from a receipt into the app for later purposes